Frix-x/klippain-shaketune/docs/macros/belts_tuning.md

 # Belt relative difference measurements

 The `COMPARE_BELTS_RESPONSES` macro is dedicated for CoreXY machines where it can help you to diagnose belt path problems by measuring and plotting the differences between their behavior.
 It will also help you tension your belts at the same tension.
+Using it on Cartesian printers doesn't really make sense, as it's normal to have different responses in that case.

 ## Usage

-**Before starting, ensure that the belts are properly tensioned**.
+**Before starting, ensure that the belts are properly pre-tensioned**.
 For example, you can follow the [Voron belt tensioning documentation](https://docs.vorondesign.com/tuning/secondary_printer_tuning.html#belt-tension).
 This is crucial: you need a good starting point to then iterate from it!

 Then, call the `COMPARE_BELTS_RESPONSES` macro and look for the graphs in the results folder.
 Here are the parameters available: